Shioya Station (Hyōgo)

 Shioya Station (塩屋駅, Shioya-eki) is a passenger railway station located in Tarumi-ku, Kobe, Hyōgo Prefecture, Japan, operated by the West Japan Railway Company (JR West).

 Lines

 Shioya Station is served by the JR San'yō Main Line (also referred to as the JR Kobe Line), and is located 10.2 kilometers from the terminus of the line at Kobe and 43.3 kilometers from Osaka.

 Station layout

-The station consists of two opposed side platforms connected by a footbridge.
+The station consists of two opposed side platforms connected by a footbridge and two tracks.
+There are two additional bypass tracks which are typically utilized by Special Rapid train service to bypass the stop.
 The station is staffed.